Canada plans to finalise emissions cap by mid-2024, minister says | Headlines

 - Canada

-The oil and gas sector is the largest and fastest-growing source of Canada's emissions of greenhouse gases.
+Canada, the world's fourth-largest oil producer, lags many global peers in tackling emissions.
+Prime Minister Justin Trudeau's government sees the cap as a key element to enforce a sharp reduction in pollution from the oil and gas sector, responsible for 27% of the country's emissions.
 The government's framework for eliminating inefficient fossil fuel subsidies released on Monday was expected to abolish C$1 billion ($759.82 million) in annual federal support for local oil, gas and coal production, Guilbeault said.

 "As per our Glasgow commitment, we eliminated last year international fossil fuel subsidies.
 Now we're doing domestic," Guilbeault said in a phone interview, referring to the Glasgow Climate Pact agreed at the COP26 summit in 2021.
 Canada's announcement to eliminate such subsidies made it the first G20 country to deliver on a 2009 commitment to rationalise and phase out government support for the sector.